faznaimov/ml/README.md

 ## About

 The repository was created to track my progress in ML related topics in order to organize my knowledge and goals.
-Includes mini ML projects and programming showcases in Scikit-Learn, TensorFlow and Keras.
+Includes ML projects and programming showcases in Scikit-Learn, TensorFlow and Keras.

 ## Table of content
 - [My Road to ML](#My-Road-to-ML)